fmbot-discord/docs/docs/privacy.md

 - Server name
 - Server id
 - The text in the command

+If someone imports their Spotify history, we store the following data of their import files:

+- Artist name
+- Album name
+- Track name
+- Time played
+- Length listened

 If a server has Premium Server, the following data will be stored for every logged-in user in the server: